Clusterpuck/QuantumBackend/src/route_optimisation/README.md

 ### K-Means++

-Clusters delivery locations via K-means++.
+K-means++ is an unsupervised machine learning algorithm that partitions data points into k clusters.
+This program uses the greedy k-means++ implementation.
+More information can be found here: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html

-Requires a 'k' value, a number of clusters to be made
+Requires a 'k' value for the number of clusters to be made

-Will result in k different routes
+Will result in exactly 'k' different routes

 ### X-Means

 Clusters delivery locations via X-means.

-Requires a k-max value, the maximum number of possible clusters
+Requires a k-max value for the maximum number of possible clusters

-Will result 1 to k-max different routes
+Will result 1 to k-max different clusters

 ## Distance Matrix